 I am Rick Bettencourt, author of Tim on Broadway, Painting with Wine, and Not Sure Boys.

 I give permission for any and all of the information below to be used to promote my books.
 I enjoy helping others find their place in this world, and working to promote causes related to the LGBT community, as well as the environment.
-I’m available for interviews and guest posts—just email me at rick (DOT) bettencourt (AT) gmail (DOT) com or use the contact page here.
+I’m available for interviews and guest posts—just email me at rick (DOT) bettencourt (AT) gmail (DOT) com.

 Rick Bettencourt is just an ordinary guy who happens to be gay, and writes really compelling stories.

 He currently lives in the Tampa Bay area of Florida, but hails from Boston’s North Shore—where all of his stories are either set, or have some connection.
 He loves New England, animals, walking the beach, spending time with his husband and, of course, reading and writing.

 His first book, Not Sure Boys, was nominated for five awards, including Best Book of the Year for 2013 by the M/M Romance Group on Goodreads.
 Not Sure Boys ranked as high as #65 and #75 in Amazon’s bestselling categories of Gay Fiction and Coming of Age, respectively.
 One reviewer called Bettencourt, “a staggering talent…in the ranks of Jamie O’Neill, K.M.
 Soehnlein, André Aciman, David Leavitt, Michael Cunningham, Edmund White, Alan Hollingsworth, Paul Russell, Jim Grimsley, Andrew Holleran to list some – those writers of great intelligence and masters of the English language who have taken up where EM Forster and Christopher Isherwood left off.”